Write a one-minute news release

 As a result, “releases that are too long” is the fourth biggest pet peeve of the journalists surveyed by Greentarget. (“Releases that are poorly written” — ouch! — is No. 3.)

-To reach these folks, you need to write a one-minute release.
+To reach these folks, you need to send a press release that’s attention grabbing — and no more than one-minute long.

 How long is a one-minute release?